saturncloud/examples/examples/r-shiny/README.md

 ```

 Now let us create another R script called `app.R`.
 This script will contain Shiny Dashboard.
 We have created a simple dashboard which has a slider and a plot.
-User will select a number as single input from slider This number represents value of bins for histogram plot  In the following code in first line we have loaded the ggplot2 and shiny packages.
+User will select a number as single input from slider This number represents number of bedrooms.
+In the following code in first line we have loaded the ggplot2 and shiny packages.
 Now we will read house price data in variable data.
+We then create a regression model where Sale price of house is target variable.

 In UI function we will create appearance of our dashboard.
 Title of our dashboard "Housing Data" is added to title panel.
 We then give structure to our app using sidebarLayout function. sidebarLayout contains sidebarPanel and mainPanel.
-In slider input we are setting number of bins ranging from 1 to 30.
+In slider input we are setting number of bedrooms ranging from 0 to 8.
 Since we want our output to show histogram plot, we will use function plotOutput inside mainPanel.
 plotOutput displays outputs returned from render functions (renderPlot in our case).

-In server function we have logic to create histogram as per selected number of bins from slider.
+In server function we have logic to create histogram as per selected number of bedrooms from slider.
 Function renderPlot will return output to function plotOutput.
-In our case renderPlot fetches qplot object and stores it in variable `distPlot`.
-From housing dataset we first extract sale prices of houses.
-Then generate bins as per the user input and then draw histogram based on bin number using qplot function.
+In our case renderPlot fetches ggplot object and stores it in variable `price_by_year`.
+First we create a dataset with year ranging from 1970 to 2015.
+Then generate house prices by year, based on number of selected bedrooms, using ggplot function.

 In the last line we are call shinyApp and pass in UI and server variables.